 2. Care with toxic plants

 Did you know that many plants are toxic to pets, including a few of our Christmas favourites?
-If chewed or eaten, poinsettias, mistletoe, holly and ivy can cause vomiting, diarrhoea, excessive salivation and inappetence.
+If chewed or eaten, poinsettias, mistletoe, holly and ivy can cause vomiting, diarrhoea, excessive salivation and loss of appetite.

 4. Stock up on essentials

-With the cost-of-living crisis and inflation we are experiencing, it helps to take advantage of the offers and promotions on the products our pets need and love.
+With the ongoing cost-of-living crisis and inflation, it helps to take advantage of the offers and promotions on the products our pets need and love.
 We like to stock up on all their essentials before the Christmas rush, making the most of any special offers in the process.

 6. Make a safe space